viamrobotics/docs/docs/components/power-sensor/_index.md

 {{% snippet "show-secret.md" %}}

 When executed, this sample code will create a connection to your robot as a client.
-Then control your robot programmatically by adding API method calls as shown in the following examples.
+Once connected, you can control your robot programmatically by adding API method calls as shown in the following examples.

 These examples assume you have a power sensor called `"my_power_sensor"` configured as a component of your robot.
 If your power sensor has a different name, change the `name` in the code.

-Be sure to import the power sensor package for the SDK you are using:
+Import the power sensor package for the SDK you are using:
 {{< tabs >}}
 {{% tab name="Python" %}}